Skip to main content

 return _policy(user_id, 'Allow', method_arn, {'userID': user_id})

-The WebSocket handler then reads the user identity from event['requestContext']['authorizer']['userID'], never from anything the client sent in the body.
-The user can't lie about who they are because that field is set by API Gateway from the authorizer's response, not from anything the client sent.
+The WebSocket handler reads the user identity from event['requestContext']['authorizer']['userID'], never from anything the client sent in the body.
+The user can't lie about who they are because that field is set by API Gateway from the authorizer's response.

 The token-in-querystring approach comes with a few things to be aware of: the token shows up in API Gateway access logs, in the browser's Network tab, and possibly in any HTTP proxy logs along the way.
 The usual fixes all work.
-Cognito ID tokens are short-lived (1 hour by default), so even if a token leaks it doesn't last long; you should set the WS stage's access logging to skip query strings in production; and you treat the token as a login credential, not a stable ID.
-It's a browser WebSocket API limitation, not an AWS issue, and it's the same pattern AWS's own WebSocket auth examples use.
+Cognito ID tokens are short-lived (1 hour by default), so even if a token leaks it doesn't last long; set the WS stage's access logging to skip query strings in production; and treat the token as a login credential, not a stable ID.
+Same pattern AWS's own WebSocket auth examples use.

 Single-table DynamoDB for connection + session state